takatakayone/DiariZen/README.md

 # DiariZen
+- This repository is a fork of [BUTSpeechFIT/DiariZen](https://github.com/BUTSpeechFIT/DiariZen), enhanced with Mamba and Samba architectures integrated into the speaker diarization pipeline.
-DiariZen is a speaker diarization toolkit driven by [AudioZen](https://github.com/haoxiangsnr/spiking-fullsubnet) and [Pyannote 3.1](https://huggingface.co/pyannote/speaker-diarization-3.1).
+- DiariZen is a speaker diarization toolkit driven by [AudioZen](https://github.com/haoxiangsnr/spiking-fullsubnet) and [Pyannote 3.1](https://huggingface.co/pyannote/speaker-diarization-3.1).

+## Implementation Branches
+- `feature/add_mamba`: Implementation of Mamba architecture integration
+- `feature/add_samba`: Implementation of Samba architecture integration

 ## Installation